Last Updated on December 11, 2022

 No doubt it was a man who started the myth about going upside down while on your period anyway!

-Pole Dancing with a Menstrual Cup
+Pole Dancing & Wearing A Menstrual Cup

 Menstrual cups have become very popular in recent years.
 The thing is about Pole dancing with a Menstrual Cup such as a Moon Cup or Diva Cup is the movement of spinning, climbing and inversions may make the cup move.

 Wearing a menstrual cup does take some getting used to if you live an active life.

 If you use a Menstrual Cup and you’re used to it, then you may be comfortable dancing and spinning around the pole with the cup in place.

 Period panties are relatively new form of period product.
 They’re actually more like bikini bottoms or swimwear than regular panties.

 These new period panties have a very tight fit around your inner thigh (this is to prevent leaks) which actually makes them perfect for wearing to pole dance class.